JetBrains-Research/coqpilot/README.md

 As soon as at least one valid proof is found, it is substituted in the editor and the process is finished.

-**Notice:** By default, coqpilot sets only `predefinedProofs` and `open-ai` services.
+**Notice:** By default, CoqPilot sets only `predefinedProofs` and `open-ai` services.
 The first one tries `auto.` tactic and the second one has one model -- `gpt-3.5`.
 By default the `apiKey` for open-ai is not set, i.e. set to `None`.
 Do not forget to change that in the settings before using this service.

 **Notice:** File `settings.json` declares not all the settings, but those that are overriden from the defaults.
 Keep that in mind, if you want, for example, to turn off the `open-ai` service.
 For that, you would need to override the corresponding setting with an empty array, but not delete this property from the file.

 ## Example usage

-`Coqpilot` only runs on an opened `coq` file.
+`CoqPilot` only runs on an opened `coq` file.
 User can:
-- Run `coqpilot` with some chosen selection to try substitute all admits in this selection.
+- Run `CoqPilot` with some chosen selection to try substitute all admits in this selection.

 <img src="./etc/gif/solve-in-selection.gif"/>

-- Run `coqpilot` to try substitute all admits in the file.
+- Run `CoqPilot` to try substitute all admits in the file.
-- Run `coqpilot` to substitute the proof for the admit if there is one under the cursor.
+- Run `CoqPilot` to substitute the proof for the admit if there is one under the cursor.

 ## Installation